blockchainsllc/in3-docs/docs/api-c.md

 #### trie_codec_t

-the codec used to encode nodes.
+The codec used to encode nodes.

-The stuct contains following fields:
+The stucture contains following fields:

 ```eval_rst
 ===================================== ===================